mail-de/mailheadercheck/README.md

 kill -HUP $(pidof mailheadercheck)
 ```

-For systemd, add `ExecReload=/bin/kill -HUP $MAINPID` to the service
+For systemd, the provided unit file (`contrib/systemd/mailheadercheck.service`)
-unit and then reload with:
+already includes `ExecReload`, so you can reload with:

 ```sh
 sudo systemctl reload mailheadercheck